15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 Read:

-Which low maintenance dogs are your favourite?
+Which low maintenance small dogs is your favourite?

-Yorkshire Terrier
+Yorkshire terrier

 While Yorkshire Terriers require a bit more grooming than most breeds, their long and silky coat is part of what makes them so special.

-And if you can’t stand the thought of dog hair on your furniture, don’t worry – Yorkies don’t shed their hair.
+And if you can’t stand the thought of dog hair on your furniture, don’t worry, Yorkies don’t shed their hair.
 Apartment friendly or what?
 You can rest easy knowing your furniture will stay fur-free.
-But you might need to invest in a dog grooming table as hair never stops growing!
+But you might need to invest in a dog grooming table, as hair never stops growing!

-Bedlington Terrier
+Bedlington terrier

-The Bedlington Terrier has a couple of advantages for our needs.
+The Bedlington terrier has a couple of advantages for our needs.

-- Bedlington Terriers rarely drool, resulting in a dog that’s easy to clean up after.
+3. Bedlington Terriers rarely drool, resulting in a dog that’s easy to clean up after.

 Cavoodle